Campbell-Muscle-Lab/teaching_PGY630_QM/docs/pages/Lectures/batch_processing/batch_processing.md

 ## Using an additional function to process the task

 Demonstrates how to use a "helper" function to handle more complex processing.
+This video also demonstrates some techniques for working with dates and times in MATLAB.

 <iframe width="560" height="315" src="https://uky.yuja.com/V/Video?v=2538513&node=9197137&a=1166605980&preload=false" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>